data-guru/GetCleanFinalProject/README.md

 2. Unzip the dataset

+3. Make sure you have the plugins "data.table" and "reshape2" installed

-3. Place the run_analysis.R script in the base directory for the dataset and execute it using R
+4. Place the run_analysis.R script in the base directory for the dataset and execute it using R